-First Peter claims to be written by the apostle Peter, one of Jesus earliest disciples.
+First Peter claims to be written by the apostle Peter, one of Jesus’ earliest disciples.
 This has been the traditional belief of the church as well until relatively recent times.
 Many scholars today will deny that Peter is the author of this letter, believing that it was written by one of his followers, or by another person who attached Peter’s name to it to give it authority.

 The primary reason many doubt the authorship of the epistle is because of the style of Greek that it was written in.
 This is not something that is obvious from reading the English translation.
 But the Greek used in this letter is some of the best found in the New Testament.
 Is it possible that an unlearned (Acts 4:13) fisherman from Galilee could have such a command of the Greek language?

 But Peter is from Galilee, a very Hellenized part of the Jewish homeland.
 It would actually be unusual if he did not grow up speaking Greek in addition to Aramaic.
 The style of Greek might be surprising, but it is possible that he was just good with languages.
 Another possibility is that he used a scribe to write the letter for him.
-One who was able to smooth out the rough edges on Peter’s dictation.
-1 Peter 5:12 actually lends credence to this where he identifies Silas as one who had helped him with the letter.
+One who was able to smooth out the rough edges of Peter’s dictation.
+1 Peter 5:12 actually lends credence to this when he identifies Silas as one who had helped him with the letter.

 All in all, I see no reason to doubt that Peter wrote this letter.
 The church, from very early on, attributed it to him.
-And surely they would have recognized this as a forgery and rejected it, if indeed Peter had not written it.
+And surely they would have recognized this as a forgery and rejected it if, indeed, Peter had not written it.
 Authorship was important to them.

 This letter is addressed to believers who are scattered throughout what is now Turkey.
 Peter does not directly address them as either Jews or Gentiles.
-However some of the things that he says to them seem to imply a primarily Gentile audience.
+However, some of the things that he says to them seem to imply a primarily Gentile audience.

 Peter also addresses his audience as strangers and aliens (1:1; 2:11).
 As believers, we are now a part of the kingdom of heaven.
-While we still dwell on the earth, and are expected to be in submission to our human governments, we are no longer of earth.
+While we still dwell on the earth and are expected to be in submission to our human governments, we are no longer of the earth.
 We are only aliens living here until we are called home.
 And that status should impact the way we live, as well as how we might expect others to treat us.

 Date of Writing

-If this letter is indeed written by Peter, then it must have been composed prior to his death sometime in the mid 60’s.
+If this letter is indeed written by Peter, then it must have been composed prior to his death sometime in the mid-’60s.
 Peter’s frequent references to suffering have led some to push the date out much later, along with changing the author, so that it coincides with one of the later periods of widespread persecution of Christians.
 But there is really no need to do that.
 Acts records that persecution of believers was common from the very beginning.
-It is likely that wherever Christians were, that some persecution followed.
+It is likely that wherever Christians were, some persecution followed.

 The suffering of believers is a common topic in this letter.
 From the number of times Peter mentions suffering, it would appear that those he addresses were experiencing some persecution in their lives.
 Peter writes to them to encourage them in that suffering.
 And he also reminds them of the suffering of Christ on their behalf.